Kritansh-Tank/HireIQ/README.md

-# AI-Powered Job Application Screening System
+# HireIQ: AI-Powered Job Application Screening System

 An advanced job application screening system that uses AI to process CVs, match candidates with job descriptions, and streamline the hiring process.
 The system features a web interface and API for easy integration.